Michoacán: Colonial period

-The Universidad Michoacana de San Nicolás de Hidalgo began as the Colegio de San Nicolas Obispo, founded by Vasco de Quiroga in Patzcuaro in 1540.
+The Universidad Michoacana de San Nicolás de Hidalgo began as the Colegio de San Nicolas Obispo, founded by Vasco de Quiroga in Pátzcuaro in 1540.
 It was originally a seminary for the training of evangelists.
 It was granted a royal seal in 1543 to become the Real Colegio de San Nicolás Obispo.
 The school was moved to Morelia in 1580 and was fused with the Colegio de San Miguel Guayangareo.
 In 1590, its name was changed to the Seminario Tridentino, afterwards to Seminario Conciliar in 1601.
 By the end of the 17th century, the name returned to Colegio de San Nicolás but its structure was profoundly changed, adding studies such as philosophy, civil law, and others.
 At the end of the 18th and beginning of the 19th centuries, a number of figures associated with the Mexican War of Independence, such as Miguel Hidalgo y Costilla, José María Morelos and others were associated with this school.
 By the mid-19th century, the school had been secularized and renamed the Primitivo y Nacional Colegio de San Nicolás de Hidalgo adding studies such as chemistry, physics and other sciences.
 The current name and organization was adopted after the Mexican Revolution in 1917.

 From the 16th to the 18th centuries, Augustinian, Franciscan and Carmelite missions were constructed in the territory as well as civil constructions, especially in the city now known as Morelia.
 Mining in areas such as Angangueo, Tlalpujahua and Inguaran had begun, as well as the establishment of agricultural and livestock haciendas.
 The first school of higher education, called the Primera Casa de Altos Estudios en América, was founded by Alonso de la Veracruz in Tiripetío.
 Michoacán was made a separate province from "Mexico" in 1602.
 By the mid-17th century, the indigenous population had declined by half.
 In 1776, the territory of Michoacán was reduced to the area in which the modern states of Michoacán and Colima are now.
 Soon after, Colima split to join with the province of Guadalajara, leaving Michoacán roughly with the territory it has today.